maxnachlinger/classes-and-functions-chat/README.md

 - Pass 5: via function composition.
 More pure functions are extracted, currying is discussed.

-- Pass 6: via composition of data.task monads (from the folktale library).
-Benefits in terms of purity are discussed here as well as system start-up and operation being separate concerns.
+- Pass 6: via composition of data.task monads (from the folktale library). map() and chain() are discussed here as well as Monads being a great way to compose computations.
 Yup, I said Monad :)

 #### How to use the require.cache and partial application to avoid passing shared config around